harshitpaunikar1/iris-pca-analysis/.github/project-buildup-history.md

 - Task summary: Extended the iris PCA work to include reconstruction error analysis.
 Reconstructed the original features from 1, 2, and 3 components and measured the MSE at each level.
 Also added a biplot combining scores and loadings in one view — had to adjust the scaling factor a few times before it looked readable.
 The notebook was getting a bit long so spent the last hour reorganizing it into logical sections with clear markdown headers.
 - Deliverable: Biplot added, reconstruction analysis done, notebook reorganized.
+## 2021-09-27 - Day 4: Reconstruction and evaluation

+- Task summary: Quick fix before closing: the color legend on the scatter plot was overlapping with the axis labels on smaller screen sizes.
+Adjusted the legend position and added a tight layout call.
+- Deliverable: Plot layout fixed.
+Looks clean at standard notebook width now.